lauramcastro/lauramcastro.github.io/README.md

 - Added an archive for news (featuring configuration in the `_archives` folder and a specific `archive.html` layout).
 - Added plugin-free multilingual support.
 - Added [collection for publications][ref-collections].
+- Added page for teaching activities + collection for student projects.
+- Added collection for dissemination activities.

-Current task: collections for projects, dissemination activities and teaching (student projects).
+Current task: collections for projects.

 [ref-collections]: https://www.csrhymes.com/development/2017/10/27/multiple-post-types-in-jekyll.html